blinken/paradar/README.md

 feedback from the beta testers, and start the process of finding someone I can outsource the PCB manufacture to.
-To put together the first few boards I'm working with [PCBWay](https://www.pcbway.com/pcb-service.html) (click for some neat videos) in Shenzhen, China, who are a large PCB manufacturer and assembler.
+To put together the first few boards I'm working with [PCBWay](https://www.pcbway.com/pcb-service.html) (click for some neat videos) in Shenzhen, China, who are a large PCB manufacturer and assembler - alongside a distributor in the UK to sell and source the devices.
 It's been a pretty straightforward experience working with them so far - most of the pain has been around sourcing parts, but we've settled on a final BOM that they say they can deliver.
-All going well I should have about 30 assembled boards delivered to me in 3-4 weeks (for now I'm making them up by hand).

 Obviously the massive global disruption from COVID-19 is causing a few headaches, mostly around shipping and delivery of parts - getting certain microUSB connectors has been a nightmare.
-However, the cursed package arrived this week (the final component I was waiting on) and now I can assemble the boards together in one unit.
+However, the cursed package arrived this week (the final component I was waiting on) and now it's possible to assemble the boards together in one unit.

 The bottom photo below is of the new optimised assembly.
-For the beta units, I soldered wires by hand from the USB port to the Raspberry Pi (top photo) - and now I have a neat little custom adapter board to do this!
+For the beta units, we soldered wires by hand from the USB port to the Raspberry Pi (top photo) - and now there's a neat little custom adapter board to do this!

 <p align="center">
 <img src="https://github.com/blinken/paradar/raw/master/doc/images/20200329-old-assembly.jpg" width="800">